FedjaW/game-of-life/README.md

 ## Features to implement

-- [ ] As a user, I want to select interesting presets
+- [ ] Add interesting presets
-- [ ] As a user, I want to increase the movement speed of the cells
+- [ ] Add input field to set the movement speed
-- [ ] As a user, I want to have a "better" looking UI
+- [ ] Beautify UI
-- [ ] As a user, I want to select the color of background and cells
+- [ ] Make background color and cell color customizable
-- [ ] As a user, I want to select the size of the canvas
+- [ ] Make size of the canvas variable